 FASL32 Preliminary Program, Final Version

 Publication Update: Proceedings will be published as a supplementary number of the Journal of Slavic Linguistics.
-More detailed information will be provided in the near future, but for now here is the publication information sheet provided at the conference business meeting.
+For more detailed information and downloadable templates for producing the submission version of your paper, go here.

 Friday, May 19